visgl/deck.gl/docs/faq.md

 ## How do I **test** deck.gl applications?

-Q: It is hard to test webgl based applications, assuming deck.gl is no different?
+Q: It is hard to test WebGL2/WebGPU based applications, assuming deck.gl is no different?

 Check out `@deck.gl/test-utils`, which (among other things) supports visual regression testing.